solbjorg/oberon-riscv-overlays/README.md

 # Project Norebo

-This version of Norebo is a fork of @pdewacht's Project Norebo.
+This version of Norebo is a fork of [pdewacht's Project Norebo](https://github.com/pdewacht/project-norebo).

 His version is a hack to run some _Project Oberon 2013_ software on the Unix command line.
 Programs that use the GUI obviously won't work, but